Moving Home When You Have Small Children

 When children know what is coming, they can deal with it easier.
 Being aware of what is happening, how it is happening, and why it is happening can make it easier.

 In conversation, if you said to a friend you are moving, your friend would know what you mean.
-If you say ‘moving’ to a small child, they won’t really understand what moving means.
+In contrast, if you say ‘moving’ to a small child, they won’t really understand what moving means.
+They might envision they are ‘leaving everything that they know.’

 Visiting